rmgrajewski/RyanGrajewski.io/_projects/upsmainproj/upsmainproj.md

 <span style="font-style:oblique; font-weight:415;">Defining the Engineering Problem</span>

-1. Translated the project's general guidelines into specific, targetable functional requirements which would be to guide my design decision making.
+1. Translated the project's general guidelines into specific, targetable functional requirements which guided my design decision making.
 Researched current industry practices and viable off-the-shelf solutions.
 2. Developed a mathematical formulation of the package orientation problem.
 Devised a logic algorithm that would numerically solve the orientation problem -- in essence, this became a set of rules (based on initial orientation) that defined the sequence of rotations that should be applied to a package in order to achieve a final desired orientation.

 <span style="font-style:oblique; font-weight:415;">Exploring the Design Space</span>